 This species has rapidly, and abundantly, returned to Cove Point Marsh.
 It disappeared from the marsh with the brackish water intrusion in 2007, but was rediscovered in 2011 along the western shore of the marsh, adjacent to the upland area, on loosely consolidated, developing peat mats in two populations containing approximately 117 plants.
 In 2012 (20 September), thousands of plants were observed along the entire shoreline of the marsh except along the southeastern edge.
 The population observed on 16 September 2013 was similar in extent to what was observed in 2012.
 In 2014, on 15 September, 20 non-contiguous patches were found.
 Sixteen of these contained between 30 and 500 plants.
 In 2015, the population remained robust, but was less common than observed in 2014, especially along the eastern shore of the ponds.
 This is probably due to the abundance of Ludwigia repens which grows in the same habitat.
-In 2015, six populations of A. latifolia were observed, the largest populations contained approximately 150, 100, and 50 plants.
+In 2015, six populations of A. latifolia were observed, the largest populations containing approximately 150, 100, and 50 plants.
 Most plants were in flower and fruit.
+In 2016, six populations were again observed.
+Most were in fruit and some in flower.
+One population along the western shore of the marsh contained 15 plants, three populations in the southeastern corner of the marsh contained 95, 1000, and 50 plants, and the other two populations found on islets near the center of the eastern edge and in the northeastern corner of the marsh contained 50 plants each.